Growing Queensland's Food Exports Program grants

 How to apply

-If you submitted a Round 1 Stage 1 concept proposal and it is successful, you will be asked to submit a Stage 2 full application by close of business on 1 December 2017.
+If your proposal is successful, we will ask you to submit a Stage 2 full application by close of business 8 October 2018.

 How you will be assessed